urbn/URBNConvenience/README.md

 ## Usage

-URBNConvenience classes may be individually imported on an ass needed basis, or if you need all of them imported at once, you may import `URBNConvenience.h` which will bring with it all of the other classes currently in the URBNConvenience pod.
+URBNConvenience classes may be individually imported on an as needed basis, or if you need all of them imported at once, you may import `URBNConvenience.h` which will bring with it all of the other classes currently in the URBNConvenience pod.

 * __URBNConvenience:__ An umbrella framework header to be included when all URBNConvenience classes are needed.
 Also includes version information about URBNConvenience.